fletchjp/MERG-Arduino-Software/README.md

  ## Events

+ ### 3rd April 2021

+ I have forked Martin Da Costa's code for CBUSmINnOUT in order to use it for a prototype panel on the Totem Mini Lab.

+ I need the updates to the CBUS libraries which are not yet in the Arduino system.
+I could upgrade them by hand.

  ### 19th March 2021

  I am thinking about what to do with the CANCMDDC2 codes of which there are a lot of versions as a result of the work done last year without version control.